qgis/QGIS-Documentation/source/docs/user_manual/grass_integration/grass_integration.rst

 **Category**

-Category, offten called cat, is sort of ID.
+Category, often called cat, is sort of ID.
 The name comes from times when GRASS vectors had only singly attribute "category".
 Category is used as a link between geometry and attributes.
 A single geometry may have multiple categories and thus represent multiple features in different layers.
 Currently it is possible to assign only one category per layer using |qg| editing tools.